Privacy & Data

 Does MimicScribe work offline?

 Core speech-to-text transcription works completely offline — the model runs on-device using Apple Silicon.
-AI features (dictation corrections, instruction responses, meeting summaries, assistant, and search) require an internet connection.
+AI features (dictation corrections, text transforms, meeting summaries, assistant, and search) require an internet connection.

 What data leaves my device?

-- AI feature requests — when you use dictation corrections, instruction responses, or meeting summaries, the transcribed text (never audio) is sent to Google Gemini via a server-side proxy.
-Audio is processed entirely on your Mac
+- AI feature requests — when you use dictation corrections, text transforms, or meeting summaries, the transcribed text (never audio) is sent to Google Gemini via a server-side proxy.
+Unlimited subscribers can use their own Gemini API key (Settings → Subscription) to send data directly to Google, bypassing our servers entirely.
+Audio is processed entirely on your Mac.
+Depending on the feature, the request may also include:

-- License validation — a periodic check to verify your license key with Polar (our payment provider).
+- License validation — a periodic check to verify your license key against our server.
+Billing is handled by Stripe; the app never contacts Stripe directly.
 No personal data beyond the key itself is sent

-- Usage reporting (Pro only) — aggregate token counts and feature names are sent to track subscription usage against your plan.
+- Usage reporting (Unlimited plan only) — aggregate token counts and feature names are sent to track subscription usage against your plan.
 No transcription text is included

 What data stays on my device?